 Ride the Green Line

-Experience the city's connectivity through a 10.8-mile urban bike and walking trail, welcoming locals and visitors for a natural tour through Memphis and its Greenline bookends - Shelby Farms Park, one of the largest urban parks in the nation with ziplines, miles of hiking trails, and even a buffalo herd, and Midtown Memphis.
+Experience the city's connectivity through a 10.8-mile urban bike and walking trail, welcoming locals and visitors for a natural tour through Memphis and its Greenline bookends - Shelby Farms Park, one of the largest urban parks in the nation with ziplines, miles of hiking trails, and even a buffalo herd.

 Relive the history